brundinm/brundinm/README.md

   (2005&ndash;2010)
-- Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a province-wide virtual union catalog maintained by The Alberta Library providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
-In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibraryNet for innovation in a library communication and technology project, and features that I had developed in TAL Online were mentioned in the announcement of the award.
+- Developed extended services for, and resources integration within, the Java-based bibliographic search tool TAL Online (using OCLC’s SiteSearch set of tools), a virtual union catalog maintained by The Alberta Library (a province-wide library consortium) providing unified access to the catalogs of hundreds of libraries across Alberta (academic, public, and special libraries).
+In 2002, the TAL Online team was awarded the LibraryNet Best Practices Award by Industry Canada and LibraryNet for innovation in a library communication and technology project &mdash; features that I had developed in TAL Online were mentioned in the announcement of the award.
 (2000&ndash;2002)
 - Designed and created a Microsoft Access and VBA bindery database application to automate the bindery process at the University of Alberta Libraries.
 The University of Alberta Libraries Bindery Database was implemented in December